 3. The market conditions

 Rebuilding makes more sense if you are living in a populous place where vacant land is scarce (e.g. on sought-after suburbs near the city, bayfront communities, beachfront areas, etc.).
 There is a little risk of overcapitalising, which happens when the cost of your construction becomes greater than the market value of the house.

 On the other hand, renovations are ideal in smaller, less popular suburbs.

-To find out if you’re at risk of overcapitalisation in your suburb, get advice from your architect and your real estate agent.
-Your architect can assess the costs of construction, while your real estate agent can give you a clear idea of the market conditions.
+To find out if you’re at risk of overcapitalisation in your suburb, get advice from your designer and your real estate agent.
+Your designer can assess the costs of construction, while your real estate agent can give you a clear idea of the market conditions.